jeremytammik/tbc/a/1860_ci_graphql.md

 > Once you accept this merge request, the build should be triggered after max.
 30 (?) minutes.

 > As you can see in the build stage, I'm still building against Revit 2019 API and force the framework version to v4.7.2.
-If there is a problem developers can try to fix it by editing this file or contact us via [email to info@buildinformed.com](mailto:info@buildinformed.com).
+If there is a problem, developers can try to fix it by editing this file or contact us via [email to info@buildinformed.com](mailto:info@buildinformed.com).

 The first release built using the new pipeline